Chesapeake names ex-Conoco chief Dunham chairman

 Southeastern Asset Management, the largest shareholder with a 13.9 percent stake, brought in Bob Alexander, Brad Martin and Frederic Poses, while activist investor Carl Icahn, who owns 7.6 percent, proposed Vincent Intrieri.

-At a rare public appearance, Southeastern CEO O. Mason Hawkins said Chesapeake's shares were worth more than $50 apiece and would eventually top $100 if gas prices rebound.
+At a rare public appearance, Southeastern CEO O. Mason Hawkins said he believed Chesapeake's shares were worth more than $50 apiece and would eventually top $100 if gas prices rebound.

-"Chesapeake is at the full position to have the best assets, so shame on us if we don't produce a lot of earnings and a lot of cash flow," Hawkins said at the Morningstar Investment Conference in Chicago.
-"Chesapeake has a chance to deliver more units at higher prices."

 Tim Rezvan, an analyst at Sterne Agee, said the board changes "should give investors confidence that a more palatable spending plan will be in place next year."